 “Damn straight.
 I have to work to live.
-The bar keeps getting shuttered and reopened, it hasn’t been a steady source of income in years.
+My bar keeps getting shuttered due to the LA pandemic of the week, it hasn’t been a steady source of income in years.
 So I freelance and sell intelligence to corporations looking to pants each other.
 I take their money and I fund my causes.”

 “Fair enough.”
 Rex offered in concession, the mood serving to avoid impact.